tomatoweb/docker-project/README.md

+### github.com:tomatoweb/docker-project.git

+## The preferred naming standard for the Compose file is compose.yaml
+The default path for a Compose file is compose.yaml (preferred) or compose.yml that is placed in the working directory.
+Compose also supports docker-compose.yaml and docker-compose.yml for backwards compatibility of earlier versions.
+If both files exist, Compose prefers the canonical compose.yaml .

 ## This is a ready-to-use Docker containerized App PHP with mysqli-extension, Apache, mysql, phpmyadmin

 1. Git clone
 2. Open your Docker Desktop and login
-3. Change the volumes paths in docker-compose.yml with the path to your cloned project
+3. Change the 2 volumes (app and DB) paths in compose.yaml with the path to your cloned project
-4. Mount the containers: docker-compose up -d
+4. Mount the containers: docker compose up -d
+(the V1 'docker-compose up -d' command written in Python is OBSOLETE, prefer the V2 'docker compose up -d' command written in Go Lang)

 5. http://localhost
 6. phpmyadmin	http://localhost:8080